scmschmidt/trento_checks_for_supportconfig/README.md

 46 checks available.
 ```

 > :bulb: To make the Wanda containers start automatically with `dockerd`, execute `docker update --restart always trento-wanda trento-rabbitmq trento-postgres`.

 #### Removing and Updating

+**#TODO: IF WE HAVE INTRODUCED A NAMING SCHEME AND LABELS, THAT CAN BE DONE EASILY BY A SCRIPT.**

 When updating Wanda, remove the containers and also delete the images and volumes before you repeat the setup step again.